caido/documentation/src/common_errors.md

 ### Why

-- Usually means that your computer time is out of sync
+Usually means that your computer time is out of sync.

-- We allow 5 minutes slippage between the "real" time and your computer time
+We allow 5 minutes slippage between the "real" time and your computer time.

 ### Remediations